Keighley & Worth Valley Railway: Rebuilding

 On 6 November 1892 the deviation line between Haworth and Oakworth through Mytholmes Tunnel was opened and the original route abandoned.
 The Midland had intended to double the entire route as the traffic was so heavy.
 However, due to national political developments, in particular a dispute on rates between the Railway Companies' Association and the Government, the railway companies were urged by the Association to cease all but essential capital expenditure.
 Consequently, although the Parliamentary Bill to double the track had been turned into an Act, the Midland decided not to double the whole route, but did undertake the necessary work on the section to avoid the trestle viaduct at Vale Mill.
 This is why that part of the line today looks so different from the rest of the route.
 The need for the deviation was to avoid a large wooden trestle viaduct that crossed a mill pond, as the locals believed the viaduct was unsafe, and supposedly many alighted at Oakworth and continued on foot to Haworth to avoid crossing the viaduct.
 The original trestle viaduct can be seen in a picture hanging in the booking hall of Oakworth station.

 The need to increase capacity for the heavy traffic remained, so at the turn of the century, the Midland installed a passing loop at Oakworth and signalling at Haworth which gave virtually as much flexibility for dealing with the traffic as would have been the case had the line been doubled.

 Closure

-British Railways operated the last scheduled passenger train on Saturday 30 December 1961 and with no Sunday service the passenger service was deemed withdrawn from Monday 1 January 1962.
+British Railways operated the last scheduled passenger train on Saturday 30 December 1961 and with no Sunday service the passenger service was deemed withdrawn from service on Monday 1 January 1962.
 Freight trains continued to run to Oxenhope until 18 June 1962.
-On 23 June 1962 the new formed Keighley and Worth Valley Railway Preservation Society chartered a special passenger train which ran from Bradford to Oxenhope and return.
-After this train the section between Oxenhope and Ingrow Junction was completely closed.
+On 23 June 1962, the new formed Keighley & Worth Valley Railway Preservation Society chartered a special passenger train which ran from Bradford to Oxenhope and return.
+After this train, the section between Oxenhope and Ingrow West Junction was completely closed.